Aprendemos el arte de la negociación con Todd Caponi

 Brian Ford (02:48):

 Okay.
 I love it.
 That's great.
-And I do, I love how you describe yourself as a behavioral science nerd.
+I do, I love how you describe yourself as a behavioral science nerd.
 Like Bright said, you're going to fit right in with us.
-So lets nerd out about how behavioral science connects to being transparent and then how being transparent makes you a better negotiator.
-Todd, give us the breakdown.
+Let's nerd out about how behavioral science connects to being transparent and then how being transparent makes you a better negotiator.
+Todd, give us kind of the breakdown.

 Todd Caponi (03:07):

 I don't know how I got into behavioral science and decision science.
 I guess being in sales, it's always been interesting to think about how people engage and prioritize and make decisions.
-And I'll start by telling the story about what happened because as you mentioned in the intro, I was the CRO, Chief Revenue Officer, of Chicago's fastest growing tech company.
-And like a lunatic, I quit to write a book.
-And when I wrote it, I thought it might suck.
-And if you asked my junior year of high school English teacher, "Hey, did you hear that Todd Caponi wrote a book?"
+I'll start by telling the story about what happened because as you mentioned in the intro, I was the CRO, chief revenue officer, of Chicago's fastest growing tech company and like a lunatic, I quit to write a book and when I wrote it, I thought it might suck.
+If you asked my junior year of high school English teacher, "Hey, did you hear that Todd Caponi wrote a book?"
 She'd still be laughing.
-But I guess I could start by telling you the story of what happened, is that a good place to start?
+I guess I could start by telling you the story of what happened.
+Is that a good place to start?

 Brian Ford (03:49):